 Key Environmental Issues

-Although the project area was chosen carefully, in order to minimize competing interests and conflicts but without compromising with necessary siting requirements, the permit from the Environmental Court was conditioned with four “control programs” (post construction studies) regarding the marine environment: effects on the Norwegian lobster population (also a very important commercial species in the area); (benthic) fish population and behaviour changes in relation to the wave power park; eventual changes in the seabed conditions and therefore also the benthic faunal community, and finally; under water noise monitoring.
+Although the project area was chosen carefully, in order to minimize competing interests and conflicts without compromising with necessary siting requirements, the permit from the Environmental Court was conditioned with four “control programs” (post-construction studies) regarding the marine environment: effects on the Norway lobster population (also a very important commercial species in the area); (benthic) fish population and behaviour changes in relation to the wave power park; eventual changes in the seabed conditions and therefore also the benthic faunal community, and finally; underwater noise monitoring.

 Baseline Assessment: Sotenäs Project